jguerra7/Algorithms/Data structures/01_Arrays/01_intro.md

 it might be acceptable for the user to follow this approach.
 But would it be possible to follow this approach if we have to read and print the marks of students,
 ```
-Σ in the entire course (say 100 students)
+in the entire course (say 100 students)
-Σ in the entire college (say 500 students)
+in the entire college (say 500 students)
-Σ in the entire university (say 10,000 students)
+in the entire university (say 10,000 students)
 ```
 >The answer is no, definitely not!
 To process a large amount of data, we need a data structure known as array.